keithbuhler/keithbuhler.github.io/slideshows/business2truth.md

 * Hence, Gorgias of Athens said:

 >Nothing exists;

 > Even if something exists, nothing can be known about it; and

 > Even if something can be known about it, knowledge about it can't be communicated to others.

 </section> <section data-markdown>

 ## Nihilism

+Hence, also, Nietszsche:

 >*“It is true, there could be a metaphysical world; the absolute possibility of it is hardly to be disputed.
 We behold all things through the human head and cannot cut off this head; while the question nonetheless remains what of the world would still be there if one had cut it off.”*

--- Nietzsche's Human, All Too Human, s.9, R.J.
+*Human, All Too Human*, s.9, R.J.
 Hollingdale transl.

 </section> <section data-markdown>